- The first was just a two day excursion to the small island of Samiopoula.

 June 13 to July 7, 2011

 During this time we stayed in our house in Kalami.
-While there, we bottled the 2010 vintage wine and I had the old dinghy cover converted from a cover used when the dinghy was upside down on deck to a cover, with suitable velcro openings, to be used when the dinghy will rest on the new davits.
+While there, we bottled the 2010 vintage wine and I had the old dinghy cover converted from a cover used when the dinghy is upside down on deck to a cover, with suitable velcro openings, to be used when the dinghy will rest on the new davits.

 Over 20 years ago the local municipality constructed a tunnel at the top of a ravine that runs along one side of our property.
 During the winter rains it runs with water.
 In the summer, however, it is dry—or at least it used to be dry before the municipality intervened.
 Next they made a small pool in the tunnel to collect the sewage from 2 nearby small hotels and a few houses (not ours).
 They then installed a small electric pump to pump the sewage from the pool to the main municipal waste pipe a few hundred meters up the hill.

 After 1-2 years this pump stopped working and all the sewage overflowed into the dry stream and down to the sea.
 We complained to the town hall but to no avail.
 After that we put paid notices describing our plight in several local newspapers and I was even interviewed by the local radio station.
 After all this the pump was repaired.

 This sad story has been repeated several time since.
 During one such episode we filed complaints about the polluted sea to the Health Service and the Coast Guard.
 The Health Service took water samples, analyzed them, and verified the pollution.
 They then sent their conclusions to the mayor and requested that the source of this pollution to be expeditiously removed.